Chat Memory

 them from model-created memories.

-At the start of each turn, the system automatically performs a semantic search against the chat's memory store using the current user message as the query.
-The top relevant memories are injected into the system prompt as contextual knowledge.
-This happens transparently -- no user or model action is required.
-See the Passive Injection section for details.
+At the start of each turn, the system runs a semantic search against the workspace memory store with the current user message as the query and folds the top matches into the system prompt.
+No user or model action is required.
+The mechanics, thresholds, and ordering live in the Passive Injection section below.

 Built-in Tools

-Stores a piece of knowledge in the chat's memory.
+Stores a piece of knowledge in the workspace's memory.
 The content is embedded as a vector and persisted.
-Near-duplicate content is automatically deduplicated -- if a memory with very high semantic similarity already exists, the save is skipped and the existing memory is returned.
+Near-duplicate content is automatically deduplicated, if a memory with very high semantic similarity already exists, the save is skipped and the existing memory is returned.

 | Parameter | Type | Required | Description |